KennedyKamau346/Neural-network-from-scratch-Python/README.md

 and the book from nnfs.io
 It uses NumPy and no other libraries.
 Each part is continuously building up on the knowldge from the previous part(s).

+Requirements
+nnfs package for the dataset from part 5